binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

     Note a DNS is not needed since this will be a gossip cluster.

 !!!
 Info
-    Note for the bucket the account Terraform backend bucket is used.
+    A new bucket is created so KOPS can store the state there

 `cd` into the `1-prerequisites` directory.